munkhbold88d/w1-assesment-1/src/wb-assess-1.md

 **_What is the difference between `console.log` and `return`?_**

 ```
+in my undestanding: return used back to other function,

+in my undestanding: console.log is print the value or ....

+Return vs console.log --> neither one has to do a particular operation, but a return is what a function actually returns, while a console.log is simply a function to print something to the console./ from teachers.

 Return just change things, console.log do things exp.. + - * /
 ```